Province of North Carolina: History

 King Charles II granted the Charter of Carolina in 1663 for land south of the British Colony of Virginia and north of Spanish Florida.
 He granted the land to eight lords proprietor, namely Edward, Earl of Clarendon; George, Duke of Albemarle; William, Lord Craven; John, Lord Berkeley; Anthony, Lord Ashley; Sir George Carteret; Sir William Berkeley; and Sir John Colleton.
 Charles granted the land in return for their financial and political assistance in restoring him to the throne in 1660.
 The granted lands included all or part of the present-day U.S. states of North Carolina, Tennessee, South Carolina, Georgia, Alabama, Mississippi, and Florida.

 The northern half of the Province of Carolina differed significantly from the southern half, and transportation and communication were difficult between the two regions, so a separate deputy governor was appointed to administer the northern region in 1691.

-The partition of Carolina into the Province of North Carolina and the Province of South Carolina was completed at a meeting of the lords proprietor held at Craven House in London on December 7, 1710, (Note: The Craven House at Drury Lane in London was named after William, Lord Craven.
+The partition of Carolina into the provinces of North and South Carolina was completed at a meeting of the lords proprietor held at Craven House in London on December 7, 1710, (Note: The Craven House at Drury Lane in London was named after William, Lord Craven.
 The five story house was demolished in 1809.) although the same proprietors continued to control both colonies.
 The first provincial governor of North Carolina was Edward Hyde.
 Unrest against the proprietors in South Carolina in 1719 led King George I to directly appoint a governor in that province, whereas the lords proprietor continued to appoint the governor of North Carolina.
-Both Carolinas became royal colonies in 1729, after the British government had tried for nearly 10 years to locate and buy out seven of the eight lords proprietor.
+Both Carolinas became Crown colonies in 1729, after the British government had tried for nearly 10 years to locate and buy out seven of the eight lords proprietor.
 The remaining one-eighth share of the province was retained by members of the Carteret family until 1776, part of the Province of North Carolina known as the Granville District.

 In 1755 Benjamin Franklin, the Postmaster-General for the American colonies, appointed James Davis as the first postmaster of North Carolina colony at New Bern.
 In October of that year the North Carolina Assembly awarded Davis the contract to carry the mail between Wilmington, North Carolina and Suffolk, Virginia.

-By the late eighteenth century, the tide of immigration to North Carolina from Virginia and the Province of Pennsylvania began to swell.
+By the late eighteenth century, the tide of immigration to North Carolina from Virginia and the Pennsylvania began to swell.
 The Scots-Irish (Ulster Protestants) from present-day Northern Ireland were the largest immigrant group from the British Isles to the colonies before the American Revolution.
 Indentured servants, who arrived mostly in the seventeenth and eighteenth centuries, comprised the majority of English settlers prior to the Revolution.
 On the eve of the Revolution, North Carolina was the fastest-growing British colony in North America.